 I came to the city of Portland for the World Domination Summit but also contacted Travel Portland to let them know that my readers chose the city of Portland over Spain and while they don’t normally work with bloggers it was such a strong statement that Lila offered to take me out and show me the best of Portland.

-Even better they put me up at Hotel Fifty, after 5 days in a hostel I needed the space.
-Lila met me there and I knew the day would be fantastic when I learned she is from Hawaii and has her own food blog.
+Even better they put me up at Hotel Rose, after 5 days in a hostel I needed the space.
+Lila met me there and I knew the day would be fantastic when I learned she is from Hawaii and once had her own food blog.